 First we honor Santa Fe Architect Ed Mazria, for receiving the "AIA National Gold Medal Award for Lifetime Achievement" for his successful development and advancement of the 2030 Challenge Worldwide ... we are thrilled for Ed's recognition, but most of all for his success at educating architects worldwide.

-Julia Wirick leads SBA's sustainability design principles and applications.
-We are a member of the Green Building Council, with expertise in AIA 2030, as well as LEED’s knowledge of materials and systems, for architecture and planning projects.
-Our firm has been working with passive and active solar systems since the late 1970's, and we were one of the firms who co-created early ideas with Ed Mazria for his brilliant Architecture 2030 program, that continues to lead the architectural profession in America (see our Link below to the AIA2030 website).
+In our group, Julia Wirick leads SBA's sustainability design principles and applications.
+Julia is a member of the Green Building Council, with expertise in AIA 2030, as well as LEED’s knowledge of materials and systems, for architecture and planning projects.
+Our firm has been working with passive and active solar systems since the late 1970's.
+And we were one of the firms who co-created early ideas with Ed Mazria for his brilliant Architecture 2030 program, that continues to lead the architectural profession in America (see our Link below to the AIA2030 website).
 We also have spent the last year giving out copies of Paul Hawkin's Book "DrawDown" as the most comprehensive analysis for sustainability throughout the world.

 Within Santa Fe, both Claudia Horn's "Design-Office" and "SBA" together lead the City of Santa Fe in the planning, and public process of the "Northwest Quadrant" in central Santa Fe.
 It is the first all green mixed use, and mixed economic development with 773 new homes and businesses to be in downtown Santa Fe.
 Passive and active solar design, water harvesting, the use of sustainable materials in design and construction, natural methods of cooling, lighting and heating, preservation of the natural landscape, all contribute to a long life-cycle performance and a healthy living environment.